-Input information (Start bit, Opcode, Address and Data) for this WRALL instruction should be issued as listed under Table 1.
-After inputting the last bit of data (D0 bit), CS signal must be brought low before the next rising edge of the SK clock.
-This falling edge of the CS initiates the self-timed programming cycle.
-It takes $t{\rm WP}$ time (Refer appropriate DC and AC Electrical Characteristics table) for the internal programming cycle to finish.
+Input information (Start bit, Opcode, Address and Data) for this WRALL instruction should be issued as listed under Table 1 or Table 2.
+The self-timed programming cycle starts with the clocking of the last data bit (DO).
+It takes t{WP} time (Refer appropriate DC and AC Electrical Characteristics table) for the internal programming cycle to finish.
 During this time, the device remains busy and is not ready for another instruction.
 Status of the internal programming can be polled as described under WRITE instruction description.
 While the device is busy, it is recommended that no new instruction be issued.
-Refer $Write\ All\ cycle\ diagram$.
+Refer Write All cycle diagram.